This light chicken pot pie uses phyllo dough and a lightened up sauce to make a healthier version of the comfort food you love!

 You can change how you actually serve it or you can change some of the ingredients for a new flavor.

-- Meats: Rotisserie chicken is my favorite dinner short cut but if you've got leftover pork, ham, or turkey, they'd all work great.
+Turkey Pot Pie: Rotisserie chicken is my favorite dinner short cut but if you've got leftover turkey, that would work great with this creamy base.

 If you're interested in a heartier version of this classic comfort food, you may want to use the filling from this recipe to make a buttery crusted pot pie with my favorite all-butter pie crust dough.